 How to complete the form

-one form should be completed for each passenger aged 16 or older.
-Details of children under the age of 16 should be included on a form completed by an adult accompanying them
+one form should be completed for each passenger aged 18 or older.
+Details of children under the age of 18 should be included on a form completed by an adult accompanying them including name, age and proof of medical event

 Offences and penalties

-it is an offence not to complete this form in the manner specified
+it is an offence not to complete and present this form in the manner specified

 it is an offence to provide false or misleading information in this form